 Rental Car Insurance: To Buy Or Not To Buy?

-The age old question of whether to buy the rental car company’s extra insurance or not.
-It’s haunted man since the beginning of time.
+The age-old question of whether to buy the rental car company’s extra insurance or not.
+It has haunted man since the beginning of time.

 Whether you buy it or not, it’s wise to make certain you have enough coverage to pay for costly repairs if you should happen to suffer an accident in a rental car.